-- Enable young people with drug or alcohol issues to access the full range of substance misuse treatment interventions - Re-provide services to establish locality based young people's Risk and Resilience workers to work as and integral part of 5 locality teams to offer brief advice and support on positive lifestyle choices including drugs, alcohol and smoking - Strengthen support to parents and carers' of young people and their families with drug & alcohol issues - Enable and support universal and targeted Services to identify the drug or alcohol related needs of young people and refer appropriately - Increase appropriate referrals to Young People's Specialist Treatment Service from universal, targeted and specialist young people's services - Strengthen care pathways for young people attending Health & Wellbeing Services - Support schools in the planning, delivery and monitoring of high quality drug education & PSHE - Ensure young people have an opportunity to feedback on the treatment they receive - Increase the number of Stop Smoking advisors - Increasing the number of referrals to NHS Stop Smoking services by offering more support.
+- Enable young people with drug or alcohol issues to access the full range of substance misuse treatment interventions. - Re-provide services to establish locality based young people's Risk and Resilience workers to work as and integral part of 5 locality teams to offer brief advice and support on positive lifestyle choices including drugs, alcohol & smoking - Strengthen support to parents and carers' of young people and their families with drug & alcohol issues. - Enable and support universal and targeted Services to identify the drug or alcohol related needs of young people and refer appropriately. - Increase appropriate referrals to Young People's Specialist Treatment Service from universal, targeted and specialist young people's services - Strengthen care pathways for young people attending Health & Wellbeing Services.
+Support schools in the planning, delivery and monitoring of high quality drug education & PSHE. - Ensure young people have an opportunity to feedback on the treatment they receive. - Increase the number of Stop Smoking advisors - Increasing the number of referrals to NHS Stop Smoking services by offering more support substance misuse treatment, commenced that treatment within 15 working days of referral.

-The Youth Drug and Alcohol Project (YDAP) is funded and monitored by NTA and is regarded as a high performing service.
+• The Youth Drug and Alcohol Project (YDAP) is funded and monitored by NTA and is regarded as a high performing service.
 The NTA Performance Report for the last quarter of 2010/11, showed that 100% of those young people assessed as requiring a specialist